oat-sa/taohub-articles/forge/Wiki/tao-mac.md

 ### Start up TAO

-In order to Launch TAO, you need to have MAMP started, the servers started and a web browser opened to the localhost:8888 url.<br/>
+In order to Launch TAO, you need to have MAMP started, the servers started and a web browser opened to the localhost:8888 url.

 You may ease this work by fine tuning your MAMP.